jer0dh/bones-for-genesis-2-0/README.md

 - Add a logo.png in the images folder if using the header image.

 - To deploy, run the grunt build job that will also minify the css and javascript and in WordPress dashboard go to Genesis | Theme settings to check use Production Assets to use the minified versions.
+You should only need the build, fonts, images, includes, js, and svgs directories on your production server, along with any css, php files in the root of this project.

 ##2015-05-12 Changes##
 - Fixed that boostrap-sass not added as dependency in bower.json